What happened to Kyle Seager’s prime years? He plans to alter offseason to get back to that

 Not that Seager didn’t have his other flaws, but the toe injury had him going through what Servais joked was probably 400 variations of his swing.
 Seager said he changed something with it seemingly every couple of days.

-“It was just trying to figure out how to drive the ball and I tried to drive the ball with my upper half when I lost ability with my lower half,” said Seager.
+“It was just trying to figure out how to drive the ball and I tried to drive the ball with my upper half when I lost ability with my lower half,” Seager said.
 “But you can’t do that, the power has to come from your lower half.”

 Servais said Seager’s struggles were more tied to his approach than his swing.
 Seager simply disagreed when asked about that, though the two can go hand-in-hand.